CAVEconnectome/Guidebook/README.md

 conda activate guidebook_test
 ```

 3. Clone the `guidebook` to your computer.
-In your terminal, find a good working directory and enter:
+In your terminal, find a good working directory (e.g. `~/Work`) and enter:

 ```:bash
 git clone https://github.com/ceesem/guidebook.git